 Indulge in Salads

 A diet filled with seasonal veggies and fruits?
 What is more, satisfying than that for the gut!
 Head to Farmers Market for inspiration and fresh produce (do not forget to carry those reusable bags!).
 You are not only helping yourself but also your local community.
-And when your back home, makes your way to the kitchen, grab your copy of Community: Salad recipes from Arthur Street Kitchen by Hetty McKinnon and treat yourself with simple, sustainable, and healthy recipes featuring fresh, seasonal produce, which inject colour and life to your meals!
+You can also try out some quick vegan meals with Five Ingredient Vegan and treat yourself with simple, sustainable, and healthy recipes!

 Embrace Opening Your Window